Tony Williams and the Tractor

 Wait a second.
 Could it be?
 I step from the shower, moving closer to my MP3 player resting on the window sill.
 The window is open a bit and as I move, Tony’s eighth note drumming sound moves.

 I take another step, pause, listen — and start laughing.
-Outside my neighbor’s Kioti KL2610 tractor engine is idling – in eighth note sync with the VSOP Quartet, precise as a click track.
+Tony’s rapid fire notes are, in fact, my neighbor’s Kioti KL2610 tractor engine idling outside – in sync, precise as a click track, with the VSOP Quartet.